xincc/GithubStars/README.md

 	* A lightweight, extendable front-end developer tool for mobile web page. [vConsole](https://github.com/WechatFE/vConsole) ⭐️⭐️⭐️⭐️
 	* Production process manager for Node.js apps with a built-in load balancer. [pm2](https://github.com/Unitech/pm2) ⭐️⭐️⭐️⭐️⭐️
 	* A terminal built on web technologies. [hyper](https://github.com/zeit/hyper) ⭐️⭐️⭐️⭐️⭐️
+    * LeoFS is an unstructured object/data storage for the Web and a highly available, distributed, eventually consistent storage system.  [leofs](https://github.com/leo-project/leofs) ⭐️⭐️

 * <a name="fe-other"></a>**Other**